The Four Elements to Creating a Business you Love

 What is a business model?

-How I see Business models
+How I see your Business model

-However, when I look at business models I take things a step further – I consider 4 key elements you need to have in place and that you enjoy doing so you can create a business you truly love to run.
-But don’t worry if you can’t figure it all out straight away – it’s normal that it will take some ‘trial and error time’ when it comes to figuring it out.
+And don’t worry if you can’t figure it all out straight away – it’s normal that it will take some ‘trial and error’ when it comes to figuring it out.
 This is why Stage 3 of my Business from the Heart Pathway is called Finding your Flow.
-(And it’s also why, 5 years into running a perfectly successful business, I stopped running a business mentoring programme that brought in over £100,000 each year to start over again with a low monthly investment membership model instead).
+It’s also why, 5 years into running a perfectly successful business, I stopped running a high-ticket mentoring programme that brought in over £100,000 each year to start over with a low monthly investment membership model instead.

 And you do have to love it – because if you don’t love doing something, you won’t do it consistently and you won’t want to do it for the long term.
+That’s sort of important for a sustainable business!

 The 4 key elements